Fire (1996 film): Controversies and reaction

-Fire was passed uncut by India's Central Board of Film Certification (CBFC) in May 1998 with a rating of Adult, the only condition being that the name of the character Sita (which is also the name of a significant Hindu godess) be changed to Nita.
+Fire was passed uncut by India's Central Board of Film Certification (CBFC) in May 1998 with a rating of Adult, the only condition being that the name of the character Sita (which is also the name of a significant Hindu goddess) be changed to Nita.
 The board allowed the original name back after more consideration.
 The board made their decision based on what it called the importance of the story for Indian women.
 The film was first screened on 13 November 1998 and ran to full houses in 42 theaters in most metropolitan cities throughout India for almost three weeks.

 On 2 December, more than 200 Shiv Sainiks stormed a Cinemax theatre in suburban Goregaon in Mumbai, smashing glass panes, burning posters and shouting slogans.
 They compelled managers to refund tickets to moviegoers.
-On 3 December, a Regal theatre in Delhi was similarly stormed.
+On 3 December, the Regal theatre in Delhi was similarly stormed.
+American film critic William Arnold, in India doing a feature on the Bollywood Cinema, witnessed the Regal rampage and later reported: "I watched about a dozen Shiv Sena activists−including three women with canes−threaten the terrified manager, disperse the line of moviegoers, smash ticket booth and display windows, then force their way into the theater, smashing the food counter and terrorizing patrons.
+Outside, other Shiv Sena tore up the film's posters and billboards and set them ablaze in a bonfire."
+He added, "Apparently, this opening was particularly offensive to them because the Regal was a sacred site of Hindu supremacy: the spot where, 49 years ago, Gandhi's assassins−ex-members of the Shiv Sena's parent organization, the RSS−met on the fateful morning of the murder in January 1948."

 Mina Kulkarni, one of the Delhi protesters, explained the reasoning behind their actions: "If women's physical needs get fulfilled through lesbian acts, the institution of marriage will collapse, reproduction of human beings will stop".
 Bajrang Dal workers with lathis invaded Raj Palace and a few other theatres in Surat, breaking up everything in sight and driving away frightened audiences.
 Some of the rioters set fire to theatres screening the film.